-The university's benefits plan year runs from July 1 to June 30, with open enrollment typically in May.
-All questions regarding benefits should be directed to the University of Colorado Employee Services at 303.860.4200, option 3 or Toll Free 1-855-216-7740, or EMPLOYEESERVICES@CU.EDU.
+The university's benefits plan year runs from July 1 to June 30, with open enrollment in May.
+All questions regarding benefits should be directed to the University of Colorado Employee Services at 303.860.4200 or Toll Free 1-855-216-7740 EMPLOYEESERVICES@CU.EDU.

 If you are in a benefits-eligible position, you MUST submit an enrollment form within 31 days following date of hire, even if you DECLINE coverage.
 Otherwise, you will be automatically enrolled in default coverage.
-Refer to the campus Human Resources webpage for more information.
-Benefits options are explained at New Employee Orientation and New Faculty Orientation (fall start only).
+Refer to the campus Human Resources webpage to register for New Employee Orientation, where they will explain all of your benefits options.
+The new faculty will receive this information in the fall New Faculty Orientation.